elunna/nerfhack-changelog/README.md

   This lets you keep monsters at a distance by throwing the summon directly next to the threat.
 * Monsters can read summon cards as well, try to collect them before they are used against you.
 * Any summon "sphere" cards are special because they will instantly explode when thrown at a monster.
 If cursed the card will not explode, and instead summons a hostile sphere.
+This includes gas spores and volatile mushrooms.
 * Cursed summon cards create hostile monsters (this also applies to summon sphere cards)
 * Playing summon cards costs 10 energy per card, otherwise the card has no effect and is not used up.
+* Unique monsters can drop cards for cartomancers (a couple of exceptions are the Wizard of Yendor and the Riders because they revive)
+* Cartomancers can receive summon cards when offering corpses (these don't count as artifact gifts, but they do increase the prayer timeout)

 **Razor cards:**
 * Deals d6 vs small and d6 vs large, +2 to-hit, weighs 1.